-In March 2014, former President Correa announced a new program to substitute electricity use for gas use.
+In March 2014, President Correa announced a new program to substitute electricity use for gas use.
 Under this program, beginning in November 2014, the Government began to sell subsidized stoves to replace gas stoves.
-Former President Correa stated that the use of electric stoves would enable the Government to terminate the gas subsidies in 2017 and the net effect on the Government budget will be positive due to the elimination of the subsidies, with savings of approximately U.S.\$800 million a year.
-As of the date of this Remarketing Circular, the goal of elimination of gas subsidies has been suspended.
+President Correa has stated that the use of electric stoves will enable the Government to terminate the gas subsidies in 2017 and the net effect on the Government budget will be positive due to the elimination of the subsidies, with savings of approximately U.S.\$800 million a year.